6shihab/php-crud-project/README.md

-# Project Title: Secure and Scalable DevOps Setup with AWS, Nginx, Docker and Kubernetes
+# Secure and Scalable DevOps Setup with AWS, Nginx, Docker and Kubernetes

 ## Project Overview